RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ## Records Archival

-Practice Note:
-The security audit data should be reviewed by the security auditor for events such as repeated failed actions, requests for privileged information, attempted access of system files, and unauthenticated responses.
-Security auditors should check for continuity of the security audit data.

 The Common Policy CA must follow either the General Records Schedules established by the National Archives and Records Administration or an agency-specific schedule as applicable.

 ### Types of Events Archived